 The agency's recruitment policy outlines the system for ensuring that required staff preemployment checks are completed prior to commencement of employment.
 The organisation has a central human resources department which oversees the recruitment process, including the completion of appropriate pre-employment checks.
-Three records sampled confirmed staff pre-employment details have been obtained in line with regulations and standards.
-The organisation, where possible, includes service users on the staff interview panels, and one service user discussed his role within a recent staff recruitment process.
+Two records sampled confirmed staff pre-employment details have been obtained in line with regulations and standards.
+The organisation, where possible, includes service users on the staff interview panels which is to be commended.